chromium/chromium/docs/updater/functional_spec.md

 to prevent the updater from starting if enrollment fails, set `EnrollmentMandatory` to `1`.

+After the updater sets itself up, the `FetchPolicies` RPC is invoked on the updater server to register with device management and fetch policies.

+The updater also checks for policy updates when the `RunPeriodicTasks` RPC is invoked at periodic intervals.

 #### Windows
 The `EnrollmentToken` REG_SZ value is read from `HKLM\Software\Policies\{COMPANY_SHORTNAME}\CloudManagement`.